NestIntro/MagicConch/README.md

 ## Body Rule

 - Basically, body can be written selectively.
   - 🤔 However, if it is not possible to explain simply with a subject, it is better to write it.
-- In principle, the content of the text should be written in as much detail as possible regardless of the amount, but it should not exceed 80 characters.
+- The content of the text should be written in as much detail as possible regardless of the amount, but it should not exceed 80 characters.
 - The content of the text must include an explanation of what was changed and why.

 <br/>